BlocklyDuino/BlocklyDuino/README.md

 ### Developpers
 To work on BlocklyDuino, you need google blockly, google closure and python

-- Download the blockly submodule`git submodule init && git submodule update --recursive --remote`
+- Clone the repository with submodules : `git clone --recurse-submodules https://github.com/philippejadin/BlocklyDuino`

-- Download google closure library and place it /closure-library
+This will clone as submodules, google blockly and google-closure library.

 Then when you change a block, you will need to run the build.py python script